collapsed-stacks/startups/questions/5539/best-payment-transaction-service-for-brokerage-marketplace-site.md

 - posted by: [secrethash](https://stackexchange.com/users/4739630/secrethash) on 2015-06-18
 - score: -1

-<p>According to your need for credit card processing you have many options to go with.
-I am listing them below:</p>
+According to your need for credit card processing you have many options to go with.
+I am listing them below:

 <ul>
 <li><b>Using Paypal</b> - You can use Paypal to process the payments through credit cards.
 Paypal provides a set of powerful API to do the same.</li>